Birthdate

 The medals were his first Paralympic podiums.

-He was a member of the Vancouver 2010 Paralympic team and has continued to rise in the international standings ever since.
+He was a member of the Vancouver 2010 Paralympic team where he started his rise in the international standings.
 He produced a breakthrough season in 2010-11, ranking second overall in the IPC World Cup standings collecting three gold, two silver and a bronze.
 He showed in 2011-2012 that season was no fluke, earning two gold, two silver and two bronze on the World Cup, which again, ranked him second overall.

 In 2012-13, Arendz captured his first career IPC Biathlon World Cup Crystal Globe.
 He earned four podium finishes on the circuit, in addition to racking up three World Championship medals including his first victory at the worlds.